Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/README.md

 **To pass this course, you must meet the following requirements**:

-- Complete the Django Tutorial
+- Complete the Django Tutorial and `makewiki` project.
 - Pass the [Contractor Project](Projects/requirements.md) according to the [rubric](Projects/rubric.md)
 - Pass **ALL** assessments
 - Actively participate in class and abide by the attendance policy